 On the basis of the trailing 12-month enterprise value-to EBITDA (EV/EBITDA) ratio, the industry is currently trading at 4.41X, significantly lower than the S&P 500’s 10.91X.
 It is, however, above the sector’s trailing-12-month EV/EBITDA of 3.82X.

 Over the past five years, the industry has traded as high as 15.93X, as low as 3.02X, with a median of 6.60X.

 Trailing 12-Month Enterprise Value-to EBITDA (EV/EBITDA) Ratio

-With the abovementioned catalysts set to provide near-term upside, we are presenting four stock with a Zacks Rank #2 (Buy) that are well positioned to gain.
+With the abovementioned catalysts set to provide near-term upside, we are presenting a stock with a Zacks Rank #1 (Strong Buy) and three stocks with a Zacks Rank #2 (Buy) that are well positioned to gain.

 You can see the complete list of today’s Zacks #1 Rank stocks here.